TomasLit/ZaidimasV02/README.md

 # ZaidimasV02

 Same basic ZaidimasV01, but with added history of previuos games.

+Challanges: for some reason game sometimes crashed and sometimes worked just fine.
+It took me some time to find out that the reason for that was Lithuanian letters.
+And it wasn't easy to find a solution for the problem as it seems not many people are using Lithuanian letters so had to experiment with different codecs till found one which works.

 History of previuos versions: